Become familiar with the Oracle Multitenant option.

 USING SNAPSHOT clause of the

-CREATE PLUGGABLE DATABASE statement creates a snapshot clone PDB from a PDB snapshot.
+CREATE PLUGGABLE DATABASE statement.
 For example, the following statement clones a PDB named

 CREATE PLUGGABLE DATABASE pdb1_copy FROM pdb1 USING SNAPSHOT pdb1_wed_4_1201;

 184.108.40.206.2.2 Snapshot Copy PDBs

 A snapshot copy PDB is based on a copy of the underlying storage system.
 Snapshot copy PDBs reduce the amount of storage required for testing purposes and reduce creation time significantly.

 If the file system supports storage snapshots, then

 CREATE PLUGGABLE DATABASE ...
 FROM ...
 SNAPSHOT COPY copies a PDB from a source PDB, which can be read/write during the operation.
 The snapshot copy PDB files use copy-on-write technology.
 Only modified blocks require extra storage on disk.
 If the file system does not support storage snapshots or use Oracle Exadata sparse files, then the

 true, and the source PDB must be read-only for as long as the snapshot copy PDB exists.

 Because a snapshot copy PDB depends on storage-managed snapshots, you cannot unplug a snapshot copy PDB from the CDB root or application root.
 You cannot drop the storage snapshot on which a snapshot copy PDB is based.